Pradumnasaraf/open-source-with-pradumna/pages/How-to/guide/assigning-issue.md

 #### Step 5

 If needed, we can assign labels to the issue.
 For example, an issue talking about a bug in the code could use a "Bug" label, and an issue that is beginner friendly can use a "good first issue" label.
-This would help your issue attract specific people, such as first-time contributors or bug solvers.
+This would help the issue attract people who would be a good fit for solving the issue, such as first-time contributors or bug solvers.

 ![step 5 OS](https://user-images.githubusercontent.com/42191857/193368094-e9933b16-5e0e-45d6-a7b1-206011a02c18.jpg)